MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-column-encryption-key-transact-sql.md

  Column master keys need to be rotated for following reasons:
 - Compliance regulations may require keys are periodically rotated.
 - A column master key is compromised, and it needs to be rotated for security reasons.
+::: moniker range=" >= sql-server-ver15 || = sqlallproducts-allversions"
 - To enable or disable sharing column encryption keys with a secure enclave on the server side.
-For example, if your current column master key does not support enclave computations (has not been defined with the ENCLAVE_COMPUTATIONS property) and you want to enable enclave computations on columns protected with a column encryption key, your column master key encrypts, you need to replace the column master key with the new key with the ENCLAVE_COMPUTATIONS property.
-Please see [Always Encrypted with secure enclaves](../../relational-databases/security/encryption/always-encrypted-enclaves.md) for more information.
+For example, if your current column master key does not support enclave computations (has not been defined with the ENCLAVE_COMPUTATIONS property) and you want to enable enclave computations on columns protected with a column encryption key that your column master key encrypts, you need to replace the column master key with the new key with the ENCLAVE_COMPUTATIONS property.
+For more information, see [Always Encrypted with secure enclaves](../../relational-databases/security/encryption/always-encrypted-enclaves.md).
+::: moniker-end

 Use [sys.columns &#40;Transact-SQL&#41;](../../relational-databases/system-catalog-views/sys-columns-transact-sql.md), [sys.column_encryption_keys  &#40;Transact-SQL&#41;](../../relational-databases/system-catalog-views/sys-column-encryption-keys-transact-sql.md) and [sys.column_encryption_key_values &#40;Transact-SQL&#41;](../../relational-databases/system-catalog-views/sys-column-encryption-key-values-transact-sql.md) to view information about column encryption keys.

 ## Permissions